-The Yamuna is the most polluted river in India, and also ranks among the top 10 dirtiest rivers of the world.
-The Yamuna is constantly polluted by drains carrying industrial and domestic wastes.
-This river had once clear blue water, but now it has become the most polluted river in India.
-New Delhi is the major reason behind the worst condition of this river.
-The capital is producing 1900 million litres per day of sewage and dumps 58% of the in the Yamuna.
+Yamuna tops the list of the most polluted rivers in India, and is also one of the top 10 dirtiest rivers in the world.
+Drains carrying industrial and domestic wastes pollute the river to a dangerous level.
+The river, which once had clear blue water, is facing dangerous levels of pollution today.
+New Delhi is the major reason behind the worst condition of the river.
+The capital produces 1900 million liters of sewage per day and also dumps 58% of the sewage in Yamuna.

-According to the health experts, the drinking water that most of the people are Delhi gets had been found to be polluted with sewage water which could be harmful to health.
-Almost 70% of the supplied water across New Delhi by the DJB (Delhi Jal Board) failed the purity test conducted by the Municipal Corporation.
+According to health experts, the drinking water in Delhi leads to a number of water-borne diseases.
+Almost 70% of the water across New Delhi by the DJB (Delhi Jal Board) failed the purity test conducted by the Municipal Corporation.

 Read More: A General Note on Water Contamination

-Approx. 1 billion litres of raw untreated sewage are dumped in river Ganga on a daily basis which can cause many diseases.
-Even this amount is doubled in the last 20 years and experts predict 100% increase in the following 20 years.
+On a daily basis, people dump approximately 1 billion liters of raw untreated sewage in river Ganga which lead to a number of water borne diseases.
+The level of contamination increased in the last 20 years and experts predict that the pollution level will witness a 100% increase in the next 20 years.

 You might be interested in: Dos And Don’ts To Take Care Of Health During Monsoon

-This river is one of the largest rivers of Gujrat that flows through two major cities Ahmedabad and Gandhi Nagar.
-According to the report of Central Pollution Control Board (CPCB), the Sabarmati River in Gujrat is the third most polluted river in India.
+One of the largest rivers in Gujrat, Sabarmati flows through two major cities Ahmedabad and Gandhi Nagar.
+According to a report of Central Pollution Control Board (CPCB), Sabarmati River in Gujrat is the third most polluted river in India.

-The highest volume of faecal coliform (F.Coli) bacteria is found in the river Sabarmati which is 2.8 million MPN (most probable number) in every 100 ml of the river.
-This river is highly polluted because of perennial waste discharges mainly from municipal drainage and industries which give rise to many health issues.
+Sabarmati has the highest volume of fecal coliform bacteria.
+The river has 2.8 million MPN (most probable number) of fecal coliform in every 100 ml of water.
+The perennial waste discharges mainly from municipal drainage and industries pollute the river to unexpected levels.

-Rivers are referred as the source life for many people.
-But in this modern world with many modern advancements, people are also destroying this natural resource.
-Some rivers are even lying on the edge of extinction as the water pollution crossed all its limits.
-The main causes of river pollution in the dumping of human waste and industrial effluents in the rivers.
+Rivers are the source life for many people.
+However, people are destroying the natural water resources by dumping excessive garbage.
+Some rivers are even on the edge of extinction, thanks to the dangerous levels of pollution.
+The main causes of river pollution are dumping of human waste and industrial effluents in the rivers.
 The human and industrial waste are making the water useless for agricultural and human needs and drinking purpose.
-As it is impossible to clean these rivers, you need to have water purifiers in home to meet the demand of pure water.
+Considering the alarming situation, it is high time to take the relevant steps to stop polluting the rivers and clean them for a better future.

 You should read: Five Reasons To Own A Water Purifier